DrPaulBrewer/decorated-google-drive/README.md

 We haven't tried disrupting the upload and then trying to resume it.
 It is done in one chunk and seems to deal with 50 Mb zip files ok.

+As of `decorated-google-drive:2.1.0` It is also possible to set `folderId` to a Drive folder.id string instead of setting `folderPath` to a path string.

 ### getting a URL for resumable upload later

 If you want to manage the resumable uploads, this creates a 0 byte file and retrieves a resumable upload URL for later use.